eokristjans/vef2/h1/README.md

 * User Management
   * You should be able to register a user and login.
   * JWT with Passport should be used for authentication.
-  * Passwords should not be present on this list of [500 bad passwords](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/500-worst-passwords.txt).
+  * Passwords should not be present in this list of [500 bad passwords](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/500-worst-passwords.txt).
   * (Optional Extra) Limited number of login attempts permitted.

 * Front End